Erik-White/ColonyScanalyser/docs/example_output.md

 ## Plots
 At the default level, a few comparison plots are output to the `plots` folder in your image folder.
 Theses allow quick verification and comparison of the data.

-Increasing the level of `save_plots` will output plots for each individual plate.
+Increasing the level of `plots` will output plots for each individual plate.
 <img align="right" src="../images/time_of_appearance_small.png">

-At the highest level of `save_plots`, an image plot showing colony segmentation at each timepoint, for each plate will be output.
-This may be useful for viewing how the image segmentation criteria have identified objects as colonies.
+At the highest level of `plots`, a separate animated gif image of each plate is output.
+This may be useful for viewing the progression of colonies through their growth period, as well as for comparing growth in differing plate conditions.

-Note: extra filtering is applied after image segmentation so not all objects that appear in the segmented image plots will be included in the aggregated data.
-See [colony filtering criteria](colony_filtering.md) for more detail.
+Only the measured plate area is shown in the animations.
+The area defined by `plate_edge_cut` is excluded.

 ## Data
 All the data gathered during analysis is output to the `data` folder in your images folder.
 Data is output as CSV files which is compatible with almost all data packages.